rown-h/SSB_Polarity/README.md

 3. Create a folder for each protein in `PyMOL_Structures`

  \
- 4. Run the R script, `Scripts/PRE_ratio.R`
-   * This has toggles for all the outputs you may want to make.

- \
- 5. Populate the protein-DNA complex 3D structures.
+4. Populate the protein-DNA complex 3D structures.
   * Return to the `PyMOL_Structures/YOUR_PROTEIN` folder, and make the PyMOL structure .pse file.
       * You can use `fetch <PDB ID>` in [PyMOL](https://www.pymol.org/)
   * Isolate the protein to a selection called 'prot'